 Indoor vs. Outdoor

-Propane tankless water heaters are available as indoor or outdoor models.
+Propane tankless water heaters are available as indoor or outdoor models, just like natural gas water heaters.
 Indoor models are compact enough to fit in much smaller spaces than a typical water tank, but consideration must be paid to obtaining the gas supply from outside, where it is almost invariably stored.
 Additionally, burning propane produces carbon dioxide (CO2), which is toxic in confined spaces, so venting is necessary.
-In most cases this means making a hole through an external wall or roof.
+In most cases, this means making a hole through an external wall or roof.

-The installation of an outdoor model can be much simpler.
+The installation of outdoor tankless water heaters can be much simpler.
 It needs a cold-water supply, and, of course, the gas needs to be hooked up, but then the only pipe required to enter the house is the one that provides the hot water.
 While some need electricity hooked up, portable models generally run on batteries.

-Outdoor units have their limitations, however.
+Outdoor tankless water heaters have their limitations, however.
 A propane tankless water heater will work effectively in temperatures below zero, but the unit will need protection from rain, snow, and high winds.
 Similarly, those models designed for camping or other off-grid use shouldn’t be left out in bad weather.

 Flow Rate (GPM)

-Flow rate for a tankless water heater refers to how much hot water the unit delivers, so it’s perhaps the single most important factor in choosing the best model for your needs.
-It is typically measured in gallons per minute (GPM), although some European models are measured in liters per minute (l/min), and there are 3.78 liters to the gallon.
+The flow rate for a tankless water heater refers to how much hot water the unit delivers, so it’s perhaps the single most important factor in choosing the best model for your needs.
+It is typically measured in GPM, although some European models are measured in liters per minute (l/min), and there are 3.78 liters to the gallon.